 SDA: No, because we believe the three are in full accord.

 While most Christians embrace the belief in One God Who mysteriously eternally manifests in three forms (as Father, Son and Holy Spirit), the Adventists are literal polytheists and they worship Michael the Archangel who they believe was also God (i.e. Jesus).

-Unlike the Seventh Day Adventists, Jehovah's Witnesses and several of the other Millerite sects maintain Arian beliefs and reject the belief that God incarnated as a man.
+Unlike the Seventh Day Adventists, J's Witnesses and several of the other Millerite sects maintain Arian beliefs and reject the belief that God incarnated as a man.
 Doctrinally these groups are closer to Judaism and biblical religion than most other Christian sects (this is not an endorsement).

 Study Home page

 Boycott Jew Hatred!